DOC COLOUR’S ZOP ZOO CARD GAME

 EVEN IF YOU LOSE THE ROUND…

-each Side Bonus Card you collect is always worth guaranteed bonus POINTS - Yay!
+each Side Bonus Card you collect (and hold on to) is always worth guaranteed bonus POINTS that you get to

 REMEMBER: Just check for the animal CATEGORY (not the animal name or anything else).